chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/centroids_um.npy data/dataset/nuclei_gating.npy \
         data/dataset/niche_proximities.npy -r 25 25 -k 2 -v

+This will create a numpy array with proximities to each cell type.
 These spatial proximities are attibutes of each cell describing the local environment.
 The next step is to use these proximity values to further gate cells into subpopulations based on their spatial context.

 .. code-block:: bash